data-apis/array-api/spec/design_topics/device_support.md

 # Device support

 For libraries that support execution on more than a single hardware device - e.g. CPU and GPU, or multiple GPUs - it is important to be able to control on which device newly created arrays get placed and where execution happens.
-Attempting to be fully implicit doesn't scale to situation with multiple GPUs.
+Attempting to be fully implicit doesn't always scale well to situations with multiple GPUs.

 Existing libraries employ one or more of these three methods to exert such control:
 1. A global default device, which may be fixed or user-switchable.